CarlosMendez1997Col/Model-and-forecasts-hydropower-resources-using-Python-and-ArcGIS/README.md

 ## Conflict of Interest.

-The authors declare that there is no conflict of interest in the publication of this map and that all authors have approved it for publication.
+The authors declare that there is no conflict of interest in the publication of this data and that all authors have approved it for publication.

 ## Contributing